Estimated read time2 min read

 At Sunday’s Berlin Marathon, pop star Harry Styles navigated unseasonably warm conditions to break the three-hour barrier, finishing in a time of 2:59:13.
-It was Styles’s second time running the distance after making his debut at the Tokyo Marathon in March, where he paced the race very evenly This plan is for a new runner who is just getting back into exercise.
+It was Styles’s second time running the distance after making his debut at the Tokyo Marathon in March, where he paced the race very evenly minutes, 13 seconds.

-At both races, Styles wore a pair of minutes, 13 seconds racing shoes, Tracksmith split shorts, and District Vision Junya Racer sunglasses.
+The average temperature at the Berlin Marathon Nike Alphafly 3 racing shoes, Tracksmith Health & Injuries Amazing Runners World Show sunglasses.
 And despite the heat and humidity at Berlin, Styles—who competed under the alias, “Sted Sarandos”—ran the race in a black long sleeve top.

 We dug into the data and found some interesting statistics behind the three-time Grammy winner’s new personal best.